Cannabis contains an impressive collection of psychoactive compounds, including two different types of THC (tetrahydrocannabinol).

 Regular cannabis products aren’t suitable for everyone.
 Side-effects like anxiety and paranoia are cited as the most common reasons people choose to avoid marijuana products.
 This has many people turning to delta 8 THC as a way to experience the same benefits without these negative side effects.

 There are many different types of delta 8 THC products on the market today — covering all the major categories, you’ll find any cannabis products.
 You can get edibles like gummies or baked goods, capsules, oils and tinctures, concentrated extracts, vape pens and cartridges, and more.

 1. Delta 8 THC Concentrates

-Concentrated delta 8 THC consists of a thick, resinous, clear liquid.
-It’s made by extracting and concentrating delta 9 THC from hemp or marijuana plants and chemically converting it into the delta 8 isomer.
-The conversion process isn’t perfect, so the final extract usually contains around 45–65% delta 8 and around 10% THC.
+Concentrated delta 8 THC consists of a thick, resinous, clear or off-yellow liquid.
+It’s made by isomerizing CBD from hemp into the delta 8 THC isomer.
+The conversion process isn’t perfect, so the final extract usually contains around 45–65% delta 8 and around 10% delta 9 THC.
 There usually ends up being around 5% CBD and trace amounts of other cannabinoids in the final product as well.

 Some delta 8 concentrates then have the terpene profiles added back into the final mix to give it a more fluid consistency and improve the overall potency of the extract.

 These products are relatively cheap when you look at the cost per mg of the active ingredient and deliver the strongest impact overall.

 Gummy candies are another popular way of using delta 8.
 They mask the bitter flavor of the hemp extract and provide consistent doses of the active ingredient.
 You can find gummies with all different potencies of delta 8.
 Some contain as little as 5 mg of the cannabinoid per piece; others contain up to 40 mg per piece.